Measurable spaces and measurable functions #

 Instances For

-The reverse image of a measurable space under a function. comap f m
+The reverse image of a measurable space under a function. comap f m contains the sets

 Equations